codeurdenuit/playersync/README.md

 # PlayerSync

-This allows browsers to be connected to each other with Webrtc.
+This allows browsers to be connected to each other with Webrtc and doesn't require any websocket to work.
+The peering is implemented with an API.
+A player can create a room that other players can join.
-The procedure takes place without using a websocket.
-The peering takes place via an API.
-A player can create a room.
-Other players can join this room.
 As soon as a player joins a room, he is automatically connected with the other players of this room.

 ## Why